csachs/mfisp/README.md

 **NOTE: Pre-alpha tools, functionality subject to change without notice!**

 Some miscellaneous tools helpful for working with image stacks (with microfluidic structures).
-Currently contains two utilities:
+Currently contains the following utilities:

 ## Tools